punchagan/punchagan.muse-amuse.in/content/blog/automation-and-habits.md

 and how the tools we create change us, and how we change them to change us further.
 This seems a lot like the idea in this post, except at a much larger scale.

+Thanks to [Shantanu](https://baali.muse-amuse.in) for reviewing this blog post.